RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ## CAVEAT

-- __backend_timeout_ms__ in a configuration should be larger than 1 sec, and recomended 5 sec.
+- __backend_timeout_ms__ in a configuration should be larger than 1sec, and recomended 5sec.
 Error responses from a backend could be delayed which cause all errors to be reported as timeouts.

 - Current version does not support of multiple hosts.
 It requires all the frontend proxy, Valkey, Multiplexer, and Registrar run on a